aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotitem/_index.md

 **Remarks**

-True means this value has benn removed from the data source.
+True means this value has been removed from the data source.

 ### value {#value--}